ac5/recipes/recipes/bacon-tomato-pasta.md

 - a glug of red wine 20ml

 ## Method
 Put a good glug of extra virgin olive oil into a pan and soften the chopped onions, add garlic, bacon and peppers and fry for 4 minutes.
-Add all of the other ingredients and cook on a low heat for 30 minutes.
+Add all of the other ingredients and cook on a low heat for 15 minutes.
 Boil your favourite pasta mix together and serve.

-## Time
-35minutes

-## Serves
-2